w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, pipelining aims to increase the throughput of the entire network by completing the backing and inclusion steps for different blocks at the same time.
 Asynchronous backing does not just allow for pipelining within a single pipe (or core).
-It lays the foundation for a large number of pipes (~10 cores) to run for the same parachain at the same time.
-In that way we have two distinct new forms of parallel computation: having one block backed and one included simultaneously using one core, and having having `n` blocks backed and `n` blocks included simultaneously using `n` cores.
+It lays the foundation for a large number of pipes (or cores) to run for the same parachain at the same time.
+In that way we have two distinct new forms of parallel computation.

 ### Unincluded Segments